-A critically acclaimed work of literary nonfiction, Twentynine Palms was first published in 2001 and named a "best book" of that year by the LA Times.
-Hunter Thompson called it "A strange and brilliant story by an important American writer," and it was reissued in a new, updated edition by Angel City Press in May, 2008, with a foreword by T. Jefferson Parker and a preface by Charles Bowden.
+Her book, Twentynine Palms, was an LA Times bestseller and "best book of the year."
+Hunter Thompson called it "A strange and brilliant story by an important American writer," and it was reissued in a new, updated edition by Angel City Press in 2008, with a foreword by T. Jefferson Parker and a preface by Charles Bowden.
 The conclusion of a ten-year journey, the book explores the brutal murders of two young girls in a scenic Southern California military town by a Marine shortly after the Gulf War.
-The desert is a main character in the story, as it often is in Deanne's work.
-Her latest book, Mustang, was also ten years in the making, taking her deep into historical archives and across the wild horse ranges of the West, particularly Nevada, where most of the country's mustangs still roam.
-In it, she explores various questions, including why America, a cowboy nation, has turned its back on the wild horse, our great partner and icon.